Travel Insurance and Safety for Travel to St. Martin / St. Maarten

 Immunizations Required for Visiting St. Martin

 No vaccinations are required to enter the island.
-However the CDC (CDC St. Martin Travel Advice) sure you are up-to-date on routine vaccines before traveling to St. Martin.
-These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
+However, the CDC (CDC St. Martin Travel Advice) sure you are up-to-date on routine vaccines before traveling to St. Martin.
+These vaccines include the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 Staying Healthy as a Tourist in St. Martin

-Saint Martin, situated in the heart of the Caribbean and close to the equator, has a sun that is extremely strong.
-As a result, visitors are at risk of sunburns or sun-poisoning.
-A high-SPF sunscreen is recommended and sunblock is advised for those that are not used to the intense sunlight.
+Saint Martin, situated in the heart of the Caribbean and close to the equator, has an extremely strong sun.
+As a result, visitors are at risk of sunburn or sun poisoning.
+A high-SPF sunscreen is recommended, and sunblock is advised for those not used to intense sunlight.
 A good pair of sunglasses and a hat are strongly recommended.

-Dengue is a viral disease transmitted by the Aedes mosquito (Aedes aegypti in the Caribbean) that manifests itself as a high fever accompanied by headache, muscle and joint pain and weakness, which may last for several weeks.
+Dengue is a viral disease transmitted by the Aedes mosquito (Aedes aegypti in the Caribbean).
+It manifests as a high fever accompanied by headache, muscle and joint pain and weakness, which may last several weeks.
 Symptoms appear two to seven days after a bite from an infected mosquito.

 Chikungunya is an illness caused by a virus that spreads through mosquito bites.
 The most common symptoms of chikungunya are fever and joint pain.
 Other symptoms may include headache, muscle pain, joint swelling, or rash.
 Chikungunya disease rarely results in death, but the symptoms can be severe and disabling.
 Most people who get sick feel better within a week.
 In some people, the joint pain may last for months or years.